gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 conditional rules and to generate sexp files using Dune's built-in configuration language.
-Fortunately there is an external library [`dune-configurator`](https://opam.ocaml.org/packages/dune-configurator) to help you write ocaml programs that query the current machine and generate sexp files for inclusion in `dune` files.
+Fortunately there is an external library [`dune-configurator`](https://opam.ocaml.org/packages/dune-configurator) to help you write OCaml programs that query the current machine and generate sexp files for inclusion in `dune` files.

 In a separate directory, I made a little executable called `discover` with this `dune` file: